- Search The Registry

 Hampton (at Newport)

 On this date in 1909, Lionel Hampton was born.
 He was a Black musician and composer.
-He was one of the first jazz vibraphonist and was a jazz giants since mid 1930.
+He was one of the first jazz vibraphonists and was a jazz giant since the mid-1930.

-From Louisville, Kentucky, Hampton was raised in Chicago.
+From Louisville, Kentucky, he was raised in Chicago.
 Hampton began his musical career at an early age.
 He was a student at the Holy Rosary Academy in Kenosha, Wisconsin, studying under the supervision of the Dominican Sisters.
 His first instrument was a set of drums and his idol during these early years was drummer Jimmy Bertrand.
 Hampton started out on drums playing with the "Chicago Defender Newsboys' Band."
 Louis Armstrong soon became a major influence in his young years.
-In 1928, he moved to Los Angeles, and worked with Armstrong, Paul Howard's Serenaders and Les Hite.
+In 1928, he moved to Los Angeles and worked with Armstrong, Paul Howard's Serenaders, and Les Hite.

 Among his protégés were singers Dinah Washington, Joe Williams, Betty Carter, and Aretha Franklin.
 Over the years, Hampton received many awards.
 These include the title, American Goodwill Ambassador; bestowed by Presidents Eisenhower and Nixon, The Papal Medal from Pope Paul I, and sixteen honorary doctorates.
 In 1992 he received the Kennedy Center Honors Award, a musical distinction he shared that evening with Mstislav Rostropovich.